Let’s have a real discussion about some of the struggles of pastors wives.

 Begin praying about your struggles.
 Be sure to stay on your knees (figuratively) long enough for God to lead you and direct you through His Holy Spirit.

 Look.
 What you’re going through is likely very common.
-Best part: it is definitely not insurmountable.
+The best part: it is definitely not insurmountable.

 Yes, you have struggles.